-Requirement OCT-053: The OCT shall be reprogrammable on orbit.
+Requirement OCT-051: The OCT shall be reprogrammable on orbit.
 This shall include both protocol and all OCT software and firmware.

-Note on Requirement OCT--053: During reprogramming, links may be interrupted.
+Note on Requirement OCT-051: During reprogramming, links may be interrupted.
+This note replaces OCT-052 of SDA OCT Standard v3.1.0.

-Requirement OCT-054: The OCT shall, via remote command, provide the capability to load new software (and firmware) as required to update, modify, or add protocols (not limited to protocols defined in Table 3-1) within the OCT's hardware capabilities.
+Requirement OCT-053: The OCT shall, via remote command, provide the capability to load new software (and firmware) as required to update, modify, or add protocols (not limited to protocols defined in Table 3-1) within the OCT's hardware capabilities.